Assistive Listening Devices (ALDs) Can Improve Your Hearing & Your Quality of Life

 Induction Loops

 Induction loops transmit sound with a microphone, an amplifier, and wiring.
-These pick up sounds in a circle around the listener, are great at cutting out background noise—especially in areas with poor acoustics—and can be used in many different indoor or outdoor settings.
+These pick-up sounds in a circle around the listener are great at cutting out background noise—especially in areas with poor acoustics—and can be used in many different indoor or outdoor settings.

 Personal Sound Amplifiers

-Ready to Learn More?
+Are You Ready to Learn More?

 /* Product Selector */ // show only 1 product always